mmb-irb/chrom_dyn/README.md

 - Linker DNA sequence file example: link_seq.dat
 - The output folder should not exist and an absolute path should be given.

+The expected time of execution is approximately 10 seconds per MC iteration on a standard desktop computer.

 Example:

 > ``sh run.sh nucl_pos.dat link_seq.dat 100 ~/chrom_dyn/test``